Chandni97/Monster-Battle/README.md

       1. Energy - that will power up your monster
   1. You can power up any monster if you have an energy (the attack points will be highligted in red) **"add energy to active/number x"**
   1. You can attack the enemy's monster only if your active monster is powered up. **"strike"**

+  ### TO DO
+1. Integrate IBM Watson Assistant for help with the game.
+1. Allow player 1 and 2 to input an unique number to add it to the pubnub channels so that multiple players can play using the same pubunb account.